 To generate the Channels report, go to Acquisition > All Traffic > Channels and then select the proper date rate.

-5. What is the difference between Google Analytics and AdWords conversion tracking?
+5. What is the difference between Google Analytics and Google Ads conversion tracking?

-Another version of this question is, “Do I need Google Analytics if I’m already using AdWords Conversion tracking?” and vice versa.
+Another version of this question is, “Do I need Google Analytics if I’m already using Google Ads Conversion tracking?” and vice versa.
 The answer is yes, you should use both.

-To clarify, Google AdWords conversion tracking only tracks traffic and conversions directly from your Google AdWords ad campaigns.
-Google Analytics tracks traffic and conversions from all of your marketing channels, including Google AdWords.
+To clarify, Google Ads conversion tracking only tracks traffic and conversions directly from your Google Ads campaigns (formerly known as AdWords).
+Google Analytics tracks traffic and conversions from all of your marketing channels, including Google Ads.

-In other words, Google Analytics is like an All-Purpose kitchen cleaner, while Google AdWords is like a stainless steel cleaner.
-Both of them can be used to clean your appliances, but you’re not going to use the stainless steel cleaner on your counter tops.
+In other words, Google Analytics is like an All-Purpose kitchen cleaner, while Google Ads is like a stainless steel cleaner.
+Both of them can be used to clean your appliances, but you’re not going to use the stainless steel cleaner on your countertops.

-So why do you need to use AdWords conversion tracking if you’re already using Google Analytics?
+So why do you need to use Google Ads conversion tracking if you’re already using Google Analytics?

 To answer this question, we need to better understand a term called “attribution.”
 That leads us to the final FAQ…